Syntax Evolution: Problems and Recursion

-\beginabstract Why did only we humans evolve Turing completeness?
-Turing completeness is the maximum computing power, and we are Turing complete because we can calculate whatever any Turing machine can compute.
-Thus we can learn any natural or artificial language, and it seems that no other species can, so we are the only Turing complete species.
-The evolutionary advantage of Turing completeness is full problem solving, and not syntactic proficiency, but the expression of problems requires a syntax because separate words are not enough, and only our ancestors evolved a protolanguage, and then a syntax, and finally Turing completeness.
+\beginabstract To investigate the evolution of syntax, we need to ascertain the evolutionary r\^ole of syntax and, before that, the very nature of syntax.
+Here, we will assume that syntax is computing.
+And then, since we are computationally Turing complete, we meet an evolutionary anomaly, the anomaly of syntax: we are syntactically too competent for syntax.
+Assuming that problem solving is computing, and realizing that the evolutionary advantage of Turing completeness is full problem solving and not syntactic proficiency, we explain the anomaly of syntax by postulating that syntax and problem solving co-evolved in humans towards Turing completeness.
+Examining the requirements that full problem solving impose on language, we find firstly that semantics is not sufficient and that syntax is necessary to represent problems.
+Our final conclusion is that full problem solving requires a functional semantics on an infinite tree-structured syntax.
 Besides these results, the introduction of Turing completeness and problem solving to explain the evolution of syntax should help us to fit the evolution of language within the evolution of cognition, giving us some new clues to understand the elusive relation between language and thinking. \endabstract